OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

   - ISO/IEC 42001 B.9.3 defines controls for human oversight and decisions regarding autonomy.
 Gap: covers this control partly (human oversight only, not business logic)
-  - Not covered further in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered further in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#LEASTMODELPRIVILEGE** (runtime infosec).
 Minimize privileges; avoid connecting a model to an email facility to prevent it from sending incorrect information to others.